-The information contained in this article is current as at 16 April 2020 and may no longer be up-to-date.
+The information contained in this article is current as at 21 September 2020.
 To view information on the latest coronavirus updates, please visit our COVID-19 Updates, Webinars and Resources page or alternatively contact us on (03) 9560 2922 for further information on any recent changes.

 Shared parenting can be difficult at the best of times, when adding in the stress and uncertainty of the current COVID-19 situation, it is easy to feel completely overwhelmed.
 We have prepared a guide below for separated parents to alleviate the stress and uncertainty of parenting during the coronavirus pandemic.

 The most important factor throughout these difficult times is to continue to focus on the best interests of your children.
 With all the disruptions to their regular life it is important to retain as much consistency with parenting as possible, where it is safe to do so.

 If you have Court Orders, a Parenting Plan, or just a verbal agreement as to the care arrangements of your children, these should continue to be followed, where it remains possible.

 Stage 3 & Stage 4 Restrictions: How do these restrictions apply to our care arrangements?

 In Victoria, during Stage 3 and Stage 4 restrictions, complying with the care arrangements for children falls into the second exemption category, “medical, care and compassionate needs”, allowing you to leave your home to effect the care plan and change over.
 Children are also considered to reside in the home of each parent and thus are allowed to move between residences.